Jake Thompson: Minor leagues

+Texas Rangers

 On July 23, 2014, the Tigers traded Thompson and Corey Knebel to the Texas Rangers in exchange for reliever Joakim Soria.
-The Rangers assigned Thompson to the Frisco RoughRiders of the Class AA Texas League.
+The Rangers assigned Thompson to the Frisco RoughRiders of the Double-A Texas League.
 After the 2014 season, MLB.com named him the 6th-best prospect in Texas's minor league system.
 In 2015 he was a Texas League mid-season All-Star.
-On July 31, 2015, Thompson was traded to the Philadelphia Phillies along with Nick Williams, Jorge Alfaro, Alec Asher, Matt Harrison, and Jerad Eickhoff in exchange for Cole Hamels and Jake Diekman.
-Thompson pitched for the Reading Fightin Phils of the Class AA Eastern League.
-After the 2015 season, Baseball America him the 3rd-best prospect in the Phillies minor league system.